HatakekkSheeshh/lms_database/README.md

 Standalone root file:

 - `create_database.sql` — bootstrap database with correct collation.
+But, since using Azure SQL, it is not neccessary anymore.

 ## Database schema overview